react-grid-layout/react-grid-layout/README.md

 // Callback so you can save the layout.
 // Calls back with (currentLayout, allLayouts). allLayouts are keyed by breakpoint.
 onLayoutChange: React.PropTypes.func,

 // Calls when drag starts.
-Callback is of the signature (newLayout, oldLayout, layoutItem, placeholder, {e, element, position}.
+Callback is of the signature (layout, oldItem, newItem, placeholder, e).
+// All callbacks below have the same signature. 'start' and 'stop' callbacks omit the 'placeholder'.
 onDragStart: React.PropTypes.func,
 // Calls on each drag movement.
-Callback is of the signature (newLayout, oldLayout, layoutItem, placeholder, {e, element, position}.
 onDrag: React.PropTypes.func,
 // Calls when drag is complete.
-Callback is of the signature (newLayout, oldLayout, layoutItem, placeholder, {e, element, position}.
 onDragStop: React.PropTypes.func,
 //Calls when resize starts.
-Callback is of the signature (newLayout, oldLayout, layoutItem, placeholder, {e, element, size}.
 onResizeStart: React.PropTypes.func,
 // Calls when resize movement happens.
-Callback is of the signature (newLayout, oldLayout, layoutItem, placeholder, {e, element, size}.
 onResize: React.PropTypes.func,
 // Calls when resize is complete.
-Callback is of the signature (newLayout, oldLayout, layoutItem, placeholder, {e, element, size}.
 onResizeStop: React.PropTypes.func
 ```